 Photographing art is all about balance.
 The goal is to create perfectly even lighting, with no reflections, and no tonal shifts from one side of the piece to the other.
 It's also important to avoid perspective shifts which will need adjusting in Photoshop.
 Follow the below recipe for the perfect artwork photography.

-· Choose an overcast day with soft cloud cover, and take your setup outside.
+· Choose an overcast day with a soft cloud cover and take your setup outside.

-· Place your artwork on an easel at a 90 degree angle to the ground.
-Your easel should be as upright as possible, without tilting forwards or backwards.
+· Place your artwork on an easel at a 90-degree angle to the ground.
+Your easel should be as upright as possible, without tilting forwards or backward.

 · Rotate your easel 45 degrees to either side.